 - oven (adjusted to the center rack position).
 I always note this ever since the time I forgot I have broiled something and my cake was instantly burned.

 This recipe is easy to make if you know the right tips and tricks!
-Here are my tips for ensuring your KEYWORD comes out perfectly.
+Here are my tips for ensuring your Pumpkin Dump Cake comes out perfectly.

 Preheating the Oven